-We can all agree that business plan is an important document.
-In fact, it is one of the essential documents to have when planning to start a new business.
+Nowadays, it’s hard to overlook the importance of a good business plan.
+As a matter of fact, it is one of the key documents to have when planning to start a new business.

-A good business plan will set out what you want to achieve and how you intended to achieve them.
+As a document, a good business plan will do a lot for your business.
+It will set out what you want your business to achieve and how you intended to achieve them.

-However, the fact is that writing a good business plan for potential investors is a daunting task that requires a lot of efforts.
+However, the fact is that writing a good business plan for potential investors is a daunting task that requires a lot of effort.

 So what are the key ingredients of a good business plan?